Sniffy2019/Deep-State-weekender/README.md

 As we are using various platforms to run the code.
 I found using ../index.html the easiest way to link pages back home.
 Otherwise, it would not load and try and link to assets pages.

-For mobile use the drop-down links were used on each page as the menu didn't blend in with the chosen background, the only page with one link is the form.html page, as that directs you back home only for ease of use.

 ### Glitches/Bugs